mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 reduce the chance of merge conflicts by reducing the amount of time feature branches stay unmerged.

-__Warning:__ with feature branches it's important to merge from `master` into the branch on a regular basis.
-With integraiton branches it's doubly important to merge on a regular basis because the probability of conflicts goes up as the integration branch diff gets bigger and bigger over time.
+__Warning:__ with normal feature branches it's important to merge from `master` into the branch on a regular basis.
+With integraiton branches it's doubly important to merge in `master` on a regular basis because the probability of conflicts goes up as the integration branch diff gets bigger and bigger over time.

-Some advantages of an integration branch:
+Some advantages of using an integration branch:

 - Simple release strategy
   - The code gets released when and only when the integration branch is merged